Book review Recommended Read Strategy technology

 This is a cause of dilemma for those who think that age-old paradigms stand pivotal to a company’s success.

-In order to find proof-of-concept for his thesis, Prof Christensen investigated diverse industries such as disk-drive, integrated steel mills, ground excavation, computer hardware and software.
+To find proof-of-concept for his thesis, Prof Christensen investigated diverse industries such as disk drives, integrated steel mills, ground excavation, computer hardware, and software.

-The Innovator’s Dilemma consists of several case-studies from these industreis – all of which point towards the validity of Prof Christensen’s thesis.
+The Innovator’s Dilemma includes several case studies from these industries, all of which support the validity of Professor Christensen’s thesis.

 Disruptive Innovation

-The success of established firms predicates on doing things in ways that they have grown accustomed to doing over the yars.
+The success of established firms predicates on doing things in ways that they have grown accustomed to doing over the years.

 When competition comes along, these firms up the ante by offering better products or services to their customer base.
 These new offerings manifest incremental and sometimes, radical improvements which their existing customers appreciate.